Charter Renewal Support

 Youth Protection Training – an absolute must!

-Registered leaders take Youth Protection Training (YPT) every two years.
+All registered adults take Youth Protection Training (YPT) at least every two years.
 If a volunteer’s YPT is not current at charter renewal, or if it expires any time during the charter renewal process, the volunteer cannot be registered.
 Units should not wait until it is time to renew the unit’s charter to make sure all YPT is current.
 Urge leaders to renew their YPT before it expires.
 Unit Key 3s must review their unit’s YPT status.
-Have all adults with expired YPT or YPT that will expire during charter renewal go to https://my.scouting.org and take the training before starting the charter renewal process!
+Have all adults with expired YPT or YPT that will expire during charter renewal (expires before or 30 days after charter expiration) go to https://my.scouting.org and take the training before starting the charter renewal process!
+For 2018-19 renewal, all must take the new YPT.
+If needed, print and forward your updated YPT certificate to your Recharter Processor.

 Unit Rechartering Forms